userdw/Intel_Ready_to_Fly_Drone/07._Basic_Image_Processing_with_OpenCV_and_Python/01._Images/README.md

 <img src="/images/HLS_Lenna.jpg" height="200">

 If the value of H after calculation is less than 0, we should add 360 to it.
-The output from the above equation will be:
+The outputs from the above equation will be:
 * 0 <= L <= 1
 * 0 <= S <= 1
 * 0 <= H <= 360

-Since we usually use 8-bit depth for each channel, the value of L and S will be scaled-up to 0 - 255, and H will be divided by 2 so it will fit the 0 - 255 range.
+Since we usually use 8-bit depth for each channel, the value of L and S will be scaled-up to 0 - 255, and H will be divided by 2 so it will fit the 8-bit range.

 #### YCrCb
 YCrCb